KevanBB/scraper/README.md

 # Recu.me Scraper

-A user-friendly GUI application for scraping data from recu.me websites.
+A command-line tool for scraping and downloading videos from recu.me.

 ## Features

-- Modern, user-friendly interface
-- Easy URL input and data scraping
+- Scrape video metadata and information
+- Download videos with progress tracking
-- Automatic data saving to JSON files
+- Save scraped data to JSON files
-- Real-time status updates
-- Error handling and user feedback
+- Command-line interface for easy use

 ## Requirements